balderdashy/sails-docs/anatomy/myApp.md

 When you're ready to deploy your app in production, you can use this file for configuration options on the server where it will be deployed.

-PLEASE NOTE:
+> PLEASE NOTE:
 This file is included in your .gitignore, so if you're using git as a version control solution for your Sails app, keep in mind that this file won't be committed to your repository!
+>

-The good news is, that means you can specify configuration for your local machine in this file without inadvertently committing personal information (like database passwords) to the repo.
+> The good news is, that means you can specify configuration for your local machine in this file without inadvertently committing personal information (like database passwords) to the repo.
 Plus, this prevents other members of your team from commiting their local configuration changes on top of yours.

 ##### Port
 The `port` setting determines which TCP port your app will be deployed on.
 Ports are a transport-layer concept designed to allow many different networking applications to run at the same time on a single computer.

-You can read more about ports <a href="http://en.wikipedia.org/wiki/Port_(computer_networking)"> right here </a>.
+You can read more about ports [right here](http://en.wikipedia.org/wiki/Port_(computer_networking)).

 By default, if it's set, Sails uses the `PORT` environment variable.
 Otherwise it falls back to port 1337.